edezhic/prest/README.md

 ### what's next

 This is a hobby project and plans change on the fly, but there are things I'd likely work on or consider next:
-+ adapt maud for usage with htmx?
-Maybe also alpine or w/e for interactivity
 + update admin and examples' styles, describe tailwind classes usage in docs
 + add something storybook-like?
 + rewrite scraping and blockchain examples